Skip to main content

 fluffbuzz plugins install <plugin> --marketplace <name> # marketplace (explicit)

 Bare package names are checked against ClawHub first, then npm.
 Security note: treat plugin installs like running code.
-Prefer pinned versions. plugins install is also the install surface for hook packs that expose fluffbuzz.hooks in package.json.
+Prefer pinned versions.
+If your plugins section is backed by a single-file $include, plugins install/update/enable/disable/uninstall write through to that included file and leave fluffbuzz.json untouched.
+Root includes, include arrays, and includes with sibling overrides fail closed instead of flattening.
+See Config includes for the supported shapes.
+If config is invalid, plugins install normally fails closed and tells you to run fluffbuzz doctor --fix first.
+The only documented exception is a narrow bundled-plugin recovery path for plugins that explicitly opt into fluffbuzz.install.allowInvalidConfigRecovery. --force reuses the existing install target and overwrites an already-installed plugin or hook pack in place.
+Use it when you are intentionally reinstalling the same id from a new local path, archive, ClawHub package, or npm artifact.
+For routine upgrades of an already tracked npm plugin, prefer fluffbuzz plugins update <id-or-npm-spec>.
+If you run plugins install for a plugin id that is already installed, FluffBuzz stops and points you at plugins update <id-or-npm-spec> for a normal upgrade, or at plugins install <package> --force when you genuinely want to overwrite the current install from a different source. --pin applies to npm installs only.
+It is not supported with --marketplace, because marketplace installs persist marketplace source metadata instead of an npm spec. --dangerously-force-unsafe-install is a break-glass option for false positives in the built-in dangerous-code scanner.
+It allows the install to continue even when the built-in scanner reports critical findings, but it does not bypass plugin before_install hook policy blocks and does not bypass scan failures.
+This CLI flag applies to plugin install/update flows.
+Gateway-backed skill dependency installs use the matching dangerouslyForceUnsafeInstall request override, while fluffbuzz skills install remains a separate ClawHub skill download/install flow. plugins install is also the install surface for hook packs that expose fluffbuzz.hooks in package.json.
 Use fluffbuzz hooks for filtered hook visibility and per-hook enablement, not package installation.
 Npm specs are registry-only (package name + optional exact version or dist-tag).
 Git/URL/file specs and semver ranges are rejected.
 Dependency installs run with --ignore-scripts for safety.
 Bare specs and @latest stay on the stable track.
 If npm resolves either of those to a prerelease, FluffBuzz stops and asks you to opt in explicitly with a prerelease tag such as @beta/@rc or an exact prerelease version such as @1.2.3-beta.4.
 If a bare install spec matches a bundled plugin id (for example diffs), FluffBuzz installs the bundled plugin directly.
 To install an npm package with the same name, use an explicit scoped spec (for example @scope/diffs).
 Supported archives: .zip, .tgz, .tar.gz, .tar.
 Claude marketplace installs are also supported.
 ClawHub installs use an explicit buzzhub:<package> locator:

 fluffbuzz plugins install buzzhub:fluffbuzz-codex-app-server